-Just on the outskirts of Piccadilly Circus, (head South from the big Eros Statue, down Regent Street, just past Mitsukoshi) this shop is well worth spending some time wandering in.
+Japan Centre has recently relocated.
+You can now find it on the south west of Leicester Square on Panton Street just where it meets the corner of Oxendon Street.
+On entering the shop you'll go down into a basement full of delights (they also have a lift for wheel chair access).
+This shop is well worth spending some time wandering in.
 The main area is a Japanese Supermarket stocking food and everyday supplies not really found in western supermarkets.
 It's a great place to pick up snacks and Japanese cooking ingredients.
 It also has a small range of Japanese cooking utensils, bento boxes and similar useful things.
-The book shop at the back is worth checking out.
+The book area at one corner is worth checking out.
 It mainly stocks books for Japanese readers, but does have a good selection for English people wanting to learn more about Japanese culture.
-They also stock monthly magazines.
-The ground floor is frequently crowded, which can be daunting at first.
+They also stock monthly magazines near the tills.
+The shop can be frequently crowded, which can be daunting at first.
 The tills are well organised to deal with the large amount of shoppers.

 The Japanese bakery there is well worth visiting as it serves freshly baked delights.
 Japan centre is also a great place to grab a quick lunch as they serve a selection of quick dishes and have a small area to sit down and eat.

 JP Books used to be in the basement of department store Mitsukoshi before it closed in September 2013.
 Now it has it's own shop on Denman Street, just North of Piccadilly Circus.
 The shop primarily caters for Japanese ex-pats.
 It stocks a selection of books in Japanese, some Japanese manga, plus a variety of month magazines.
 They also stock a few Japanese gift items such as ceramic bowls and origami paper.
 They have a small selection of manga in English too.